Image Credits: BMS Musculoskeletal Disorders – BioMed Central

 What is Ankle Distraction Arthroplasty?

 Ankle Distraction Arthroplasty is a procedure that is utilized to treat arthritis in the ankle in a way that allows the joint to heal naturally.
 The variation in ankle arthritis is expansive from minor conditions to debilitating conditions where patients cannot walk.
-Not all arthritis sufferers are the same!
+Not all arthritis sufferers are the same!.
+The differing stages of arthritis are:

 What does Ankle Distraction Arthroplasty focus on?